CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 )
 ```

-Here we're added a `key` prop the to element.
-A documentation page explaining in more depth is in the further reading section, but in brief, the `key` prop has has special meaning in React because it is used internally to keep track of which element is which.
+Here we have added a `key` prop the to element.
+A documentation page explaining in more depth is in the further reading section but basically the `key` prop has a special meaning in React because it is used internally to keep track of which element in the list is which.

 ## Importing/Exporting Components